staking-foundation/docs/docs/01-intro.md

 - **Liquid Stakers** receive a Liquid Staking Token (divETH), which automatically accrues value from Ethereum's staking rewards without needing to run any infrastructure.
 - **Operators** run a Distributed Validation (Diva) client to fulfill staking duties and earn staking rewards.

-Ethereum’s staking rewards are distributed among the diva protocol participants according to their contributions.
+Ethereum’s staking rewards are distributed among the Diva network participants according to their contributions.

 While other solutions have some of these features, **Diva is the first solution that fully integrates Liquid Staking with DVT**, offering both Liquid Stakers and Operators the most efficient functionality.